 - Holographic & Premium Finishes: As demonstrated by Alaska Airlines, cards with special finishes are perceived as higher quality and are more desirable to modern collectors.

 While values fluctuate, some cards consistently stand out.
-Here are five key cards that collectors are hunting for right now.
+Here are five key cards that collectors are hunting for right now (scroll down for our 2026 Future Watchlist).

 | Rank | Card Name & Number | Status | Reason for Value |